-For lots of renters, you may wonder if your landlord offer you the same chance to buy your rented home.
-It is a question that is definitely worth asking, as they may very well be willing to do so.
+If you are wondering if your landlord may offer you the same chance to buy your rented home, it’s worth asking the question as they may be very willing to do so.

 Why are so many Landlord selling their property to tenants?

-The reason this type of circumstance has increased over the years, is because the government have cracked down on tax relief previously available on Buy-to-Let in Sheffield and some of those changes were “phased in” over a 4 year period.
-Property has always been viewed as a sound investment and as such, many decided to ride out the tax changes as they have looked at their properties as a long term investment.
+Landlords selling their property to tenants has become increasingly popular over the years because the government cracked down on tax relief previously available on buy to let and some of those changes were introduced over a 4 year period.
+Property has always been viewed as a solid investment, so many decided to get through the tax changes as they have looked at their properties as a long-term investment.

-- Loss of rent – A tenant will likely not go out of their way to do property viewings for the landlord, so trying to arrange this with a sitting tenant can cause problems for the landlord.
-Instead what happens is some tenants may choose to move out, thus creating a “rental void” where there is no income until someone else moves in.
-By selling to the tenant, the landlord keeps a steady income all the way through until completion.
+- Loss of rent – A tenant going out their way to do property viewing is very unlikely, therefore, arranging this with a sitting tenant can become a problem for the landlord.
+Alternatively, some tenants decide to move out which creates a ‘rental void’ where there are no payments until someone else moves in.
+Therefore, selling to the tenant benefits the landlord as they keep a steady income all through until completion.

-- No refurb costs – If the tenant does opt to leave, the landlord will have to make the house presentable again.
-Fresh coat of paint, minor repairs and so on.
-If they sell to their tenant instead, they know that they are already happy with the house they live in and are willing to buy it as is.
+- No refurb costs –The landlord will have to make the house look presentable should the tenant decide to leave.
+Things like a fresh coat of paint, minor repairs, etc. can build up costs.
+Whereas selling the property to their tenant cuts this cost as they know the tenant is already happy with the house they live in and are willing to buy it.

 The advantages for the tenant buying the property they rent